Le Tassili n’Ajjer

 • the Kel In Tounin: originally from the Hoggar massif, now settled in Tammadjert in the Tassili

-• the Ihadhanaren: one of the noble tribes of Ajjer, they traditionally nomad in the Admer plain but are now settled in Djanet
+• the Ihadhanaren: these are among the noble tribes of Ajjer, traditionally nomadic in the Admer plain but now settled in Djanet

-• the Ifoughas: one of the best-studied groups in Ajjer, originally from the Adrar des Ifoghas on the Algerian-Malian border
+• the Ifoughas: one of the best-studied groups in Ajjer, originally from the Adrar on the Algerian-Malian border

 • the Ibattanaten: camped around Djanet and Ihrir